think-mm/enblog/input/posts/2008/11-30-allah-plays-with-his-souls-part-2.md

 The scenario of the creation of Jesus can be summed up in this manner:

-Allah gave Gabriel His (Allah’s) seed.
+Allah gave Gabriel His (Allah's) seed.

 Allah sent His Soul or Spirit, Gabriel, to impregnate Mary.

 Gabriel brought with him the seed of Allah.

-Gabriel opened Mary’s garment and inserted Allah’s seed inside Mary’s vagina.
+Gabriel opened Mary's garment and inserted Allah's seed inside Mary's vagina.

-Mary became pregnant with Allah’s seed.
+Mary became pregnant with Allah's seed.

 Mary gave birth to Jesus.

-Jesus became Allah’s Soul, the Son.
+Jesus became Allah's Soul, the Son.

-Maulana Asad translates that Jesus was Allah’s soul.
+Maulana Asad translates that Jesus was Allah's soul.
 Let us read 4:171 as translated by him:

 **4:171 Maulana Asad**: O FOLLOWERS of the Gospel!
 Do not overstep the bounds [of truth] in your religious beliefs, and do not say of God anything but the truth.
-The Christ Jesus, son of Mary, was but God’s Apostle – [the fulfillment of] His promise which He had conveyed unto Mary – and a soul created by Him.
+The Christ Jesus, son of Mary, was but God's Apostle – [the fulfillment of] His promise which He had conveyed unto Mary – and a soul created by Him.
 Believe, then, in God and His apostles, and do not say, "[God is] a trinity".
 Desist [from this assertion] for your own good.
 God is but One God; utterly remote is He, in His glory, from having a son: unto Him belongs all that is in the heavens and all that is on earth; and none is as worthy of trust as God.

 In a footnote Maulana Asad writes this comment:

 > Footnote 181: Lit., "His word which He conveyed unto Mary and a soul from Him".
-According to Tabari, the "word" (kalimah) was "the announcement (risalah) which God bade the angels to convey to Mary, and God’s glad tiding to her" (a reference to 3: 45) – which justifies the rendering of kalimatuhu as "[the fulfilment of] His promise".
+According to Tabari, the "word" (kalimah) was "the announcement (risalah) which God bade the angels to convey to Mary, and God's glad tiding to her" (a reference to 3: 45) – which justifies the rendering of kalimatuhu as "[the fulfilment of] His promise".
 (See also note on 3: 39.)
-As regards the expression, "a soul from Him" or "created by Him", it is to be noted that among the various meanings which the word ruh bears in the Qur’an (e.g., "inspiration" in 2: 87 and 253), it is also used in its primary significance of "breath of life", "soul", or "spirit": thus, for instance, in 32: 9, where the ever-recurring evolution of the human embryo is spoken of: "and then He forms him [i.e., man] and breathes into him of His spirit" – that is, endows him with a conscious soul which represents God’s supreme gift to man and is, therefore, described as "a breath of His spirit".
-In the verse under discussion, which stresses the purely human nature of Jesus and refutes the belief in his divinity, the Qur’an points out that Jesus, like all other human beings, was "a soul created by Him".
+As regards the expression, "a soul from Him" or "created by Him", it is to be noted that among the various meanings which the word ruh bears in the Qur'an (e.g., "inspiration" in 2: 87 and 253), it is also used in its primary significance of "breath of life", "soul", or "spirit": thus, for instance, in 32: 9, where the ever-recurring evolution of the human embryo is spoken of: "and then He forms him [i.e., man] and breathes into him of His spirit" – that is, endows him with a conscious soul which represents God's supreme gift to man and is, therefore, described as "a breath of His spirit".
+In the verse under discussion, which stresses the purely human nature of Jesus and refutes the belief in his divinity, the Qur'an points out that Jesus, like all other human beings, was "a soul created by Him".

 But Allah contradicts Himself.
 In the very next verse Allah says Jesus was His servant.

-**4:172 Maulana Asad**: Never did the Christ feel too proud to be God’s servant, nor do the angels who are near unto Him.
+**4:172 Maulana Asad**: Never did the Christ feel too proud to be God's servant, nor do the angels who are near unto Him.
 And those who feel too proud to serve Him and glory in their arrogance [should know that on Judgment Day] He will gather them all unto Himself: (**4:173**) whereupon unto those who attained to faith and did good deeds He will grant their just rewards, and give them yet more out of His bounty; whereas those who felt too proud and gloried in their arrogance He will chastise with grievous suffering: and they shall find none to protect them from God, and none to bring them succour.

 Disturbed by such an imbroglios mind of Allah, one anonymous Islamist writer attempts to [distinguish between a Soul (nafs) and a Spirit (Ruh)](http://www.altway.freeuk.com/Views/View-23.htm).
 He writes: